romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 # Migration commands

-After migration tool `rake-db` was set and configured, you can use it from a command line.
+After the migration tool, `rake-db`, was set and configured, you can use it from a command line.

 ## create and drop a database